-4.4.1 Verification Using MT3DMS-Generated Plumes
+4.4.1 Comparison Using Domenico-Generated Plumes

-In order to evaluate the performance of the method of calculating loads described in Sections 4.2 and 4.3, the algorithm was applied to plumes generated with MT3DMS.
-Because the algorithm is intended for application to the Domenico-based model of Chapter 3, it does not consider any other mass flows other than that of the Domenico plane face as shown in Figs. 4.1 and 4.4(a).
-To correct for this when comparing the results to MT3DMS, the fluxes from the +y and -y faces were added manually to the value obtained by the algorithm.
+In order to evaluate the performance of the method of calculating loads described in Sections 4.2 and 4.3, the algorithm was applied to Domenico plumes and the results compared with similar plumes generated with MT3DMS.
 The parameters used to generate the plumes were the same as in Section 3.4.1.
 Again, to approximate the steady-state condition, the simulation time was set to 200 years, as explained in Section 3.4.1.
 The only thing that was varied in the simulations was the decay rate k.
 Several decay rates were selected, so as to a), produce both a plume that does not reach the water body and one that does and b), be representable with the same cell size used in Section 3.4.1 (4 m).
-In the simulation with $k = 8 \times 10^{-3}$, the plume does not reach the water body (i.e, the mass flux at the boundary according to MT3DMS is insignificant).
-Examining Table 4.1, we can see that the algorithm is able to reasonably estimate the load for low decay rates.
-For higher decay rates, the output load becomes negative due to the slight underestimation of the input load.
-In fact, the input mass load is consistently underestimated in all cases.
-When the decay rate is high, due to the magnitude of the output load, the error introduced by this underestimation is not highly noticeable.
-The estimated denitrification mass fluctuates slightly as well compared to the MT3DMS result, and the fluctuation is less than 0.19% in the worst case.
-In contrast, the underestimation of the input load is about 1% in the worst case.
-These differences may be due to several reasons, including differences in the load calculations compared to MT3DMS (as discussed in the introduction of this section), the lack of time steps in this algorithm, or possibly another numerical effect that introduces more mass than can be accounted for by simple advection and dispersion (Eq.
-(4.9)).
+Note: in the simulation with $k = 8 \times 10^{-3}$ , the plume does not reach the water body (i.e, the mass flux at the boundary according to MT3DMS is insignificant) while the other plumes do.
+This fact is reflected in the MT3DMS-calculated values of the output load.